SEVA77/circuitjs1/README.md

 - [Circuit Simulator version 1.2.0](https://github.com/SEVA77/circuitjs1/releases/tag/1.2.0)
 - [All versions...](https://github.com/SEVA77/circuitjs1/releases)

-> If you have problems with this application, you can try to use [the offline application of the main developer](http://www.falstad.com/circuit/).
+> If you have problems with this application, you can try to use [this offline application of the main developer](http://www.falstad.com/circuit/).

 # Building the program